flyck/mac-dev-playbook/README.md

      - Casks might need to be commented out temporarily because of: https://github.com/geerlingguy/mac-dev-playbook/issues/196
      - Then, add brew to your path: `export PATH="/opt/homebrew/bin:$PATH"`and run `brew update`.
+     - Finally comment then back in, and the ansible playbook should succeed

 ## Goals